ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

   <link rel="stylesheet" href="./css/style.css" />
 ```

-We're going for a slightly different look this time, ditching the hamburger emoji for a more classic NavBar style.
+We're going for a slightly different look this time, ditching the hamburger emoji for a more classic navbar style.
 Replace the HTML between the `<header>` tags with this code:

 ```html
     <!-- Logo -->